derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 makeBackgroundBlack();
 ```

 Before reading on, test yourself by listing out what you think the keywords are.
-Then try to guess each keyword's reserved or non-reserved identifier status (this will be challenging I know).
+Then try to guess each keyword's reserved or non-reserved status (this will be challenging I know).

 Answer time: